HaxeFoundation/HaxeManual/content/12-target-details.md

       * any changes here will not affect GC
 ```

-Now, when another thread does a collection, the gc-free thread can be scanned from 8088 to 9976, regardless of any stuff happening lower dowsn the stack.
+Now, when another thread performs a collection, the GC-free thread can be scanned from 8088 to 9976, regardless of any stuff happening lower down the stack.

 ##### Not Called From Main

-Top of stack can be tricky to get right when a gui framework does not really have a "main".
+Top of stack can be tricky to get right when a GUI framework does not really have a "main".

 ```
  10000